life-itself/web3/notes/sec-remarks.md

 > Ads, thus, don’t equal credibility.
 In crypto, there is lots of innovation, but plenty of hype.
 As in other start-up fields, many projects likely could fail.
 That’s simply part of the entrepreneurial spirit in the U.S.

-Matt Damon is probably the hawking the new pets.com.
+Matt Damon is probably hawking the new pets.com.

 > The SEC’s remit is overseeing the capital markets and our three-part mission: protecting investors, facilitating capital formation, and maintaining fair, orderly, and efficient markets.
 Within the policy perimeter, regulators also care about guarding against illicit activity, a role that is so important to us and our partners at the Department of the Treasury and the Department of Justice; and about financial stability, which is important to all financial regulators.